Skip to content

 • Bug Zapper Safety Precautions: To protect beneficial insects, consider using bug zappers only when mosquito populations are high and avoid using them during peak beneficial insect activity times, such as daylight hours.

-See also What Bug Zapper Is Best for Mosquitoes
+See also Can Bug Zapper Kill Mosquitoes

 Alternative Mosquito Control Methods